 - A bit to my surprise, on both Christmas Eve and Christmas Day the place was jam packed, with literally thousands of gamblers.

-- Sharon and Abby both felt disappointed by the rooms, which were nice, but didn’t compare with their favorite casino, Quapaw, Oklahoma’s Downstream.
+- Abby felt disappointed by the rooms, which were nice, but didn’t compare with her favorite casino, Quapaw, Oklahoma’s Downstream.

 - Though I don’t care for either, valet and bellhop services were available.

 I spent more time walking and watching than gambling, and made a few photos while I was about, including a lovely image of my wife.
 Casinos say they don’t permit photography on the gambling floor, which I believe is to keep patrons and investigators from discovering how they cheat.
 Still, I saw several people making phone selfies.